 To help our skin rid itself of dead skin cells, you need to exfoliate.
 By regularly exfoliating, you are not just getting rid of skin buildup, you are also improving its texture and appearance, reducing your chances of breaking out and improving your skin’s ability to absorb your other skincare products.
 In essence, exfoliating will make your skin look nicer and makes it all-around better overnight.

 There are two ways to exfoliate the skin: Physical Exfoliants and Chemical Exfoliants.

 Physical or manual exfoliators are the classic face scrubs.
 These contain small particles that buff away the top layer of dead skin cells, giving your face a good scrub and making your skin feel squeaky clean.

 A lot of these physical scrubs use microbeads which are tiny balls of plastic that are good at exfoliating but not that good at biodegrading.
 They are microplastics that end up down our sink and into open water which harms the environment and marine life.
-Not really worthy!
-These are recently banned but there are still other more environmentally friendly options that use sugar or chunks of walnut and other natural fibres.
+These have been recently banned but there are still other more environmentally friendly options that use sugar or chunks of walnut and other natural fibers.
 However, these particles tend to be coarse and jagged which ends up being too harsh and irritating for the gentle skin on our face.